karrenberg/hdrscreensaver/README.md

 - Minimal launcher `.scr` for safe install/uninstall and Windows compatibility.
 This is to prevent having to copy skia and other DLLs into Windows/System.

 ## TODO
-- Display preview in screen saver settings dialog (currently not implemented).
 - Remove bright background gradient in HDR mode (WebView2 default, also present in Chrome et al)
 - Improve image loading performance
-- License
+- Display preview in screen saver settings dialog (currently not implemented).
+- Implement a mode that sorts images by date
+- Skipping of unsupported images should cache that information and not attempt to display any more of that type (otherwise dirs with many unsupported files may cause perceived hangs)
+- Make sure skipping of unsupported images resets timeout (could cause perceived infinite hang in situation as above).

-## HDR JPEG Images
+## HDR Images
+The images displayed by the screensaver are typically exported from photo editors (e.g. Lightroom) as HDR-capable images.
+The app displays files that the WebView2 runtime can render, including SDR images.
+Supported formats: JPEG, PNG, GIF, WebP, BMP, SVG, AVIF, TIFF, JXL (availability depends on the WebView2 runtime and installed codecs)
+Tested with JPEG, AVIF, TIFF, and JXL.
+The latter two could not be displayed on my Windows 11 machine.

-The main JPEG files to be displayed by the screensaver are created by Lightroom, with HDR enabled, and exported as HDR JPEG in Display P3 color space as described here: https://helpx.adobe.com/lightroom-cc/using/hdr-output.html
+For HDR-specific workflows the original project focused on HDR JPEG exported from Lightroom in Display P3 color space as described here: https://helpx.adobe.com/lightroom-cc/using/hdr-output.html

 The files contain a base SDR image with 8 bits per pixel and a gain map to create the HDR image as described in resources/Gain_Map_1_0d15.pdf and here: